 Inclusion: Partner Rachele Rickert serves on the board and supports a non-profit ministry to disadvantaged children.
 Of Counsel Robert Altchiler served on the board of the Jewish Community Center.
 Partner Janine Pollack served as a co-editor of the book Street Smarts for Women Lawyers published by the Women in the Legal Profession Committee at the New York City Bar Association.
 Proceeds are being used to display the photos and accomplishments of prominent attorneys of diverse backgrounds on the walls of the New York City Bar Association.

-Youth Organizations: Partners Gregory Nespole and Michael Jaffe serve as youth sports coaches in their communities.
+Youth Organizations: Partner Gregory Nespole and Of Counsel Michael Jaffe serve as youth sports coaches in their communities.

 Environment: Partner Jeffrey Smith has presided over his community’s environmental advisory council.

 Child Abuse Prevention: Partner Regina Calcaterra serves on the advisory committee for the New York Society for the Prevention of Cruelty to Children.

 Wolf Haldenstein attorneys provide pro bono assistance to distinct communities.
 Former partner Eric Levine, now retired from active practice, serves as Special Counsel for Pro Bono Services for the firm.
 In this capacity, Mr. Levine represents victims of domestic violence on a pro bono basis, while also providing assistance and guidance on Wolf Haldenstein’s various other pro bono representations.